jtpaasch/jQuery.styleInPlace/README.md

 A simple jQuery plugin that lets you change the basic CSS styles of an element in place.

-To see it in action, download the zip or fork the project, then open index.html in a browser.
-You can then see the plugin in action.
+To see it in action, look at the [the demo](http://jpaasch.github.com/jQuery.styleInPlace/), or try it on your local machine: download the zip or fork the project, then open index.html in a browser.

 Basic usage
 ----------